theupdateframework/python-tuf/tuf/README.md

   u'localhost:8001': ReplayedMetadataError()
 ```

-The tuf.log file contains more information about the Rollback error.
-Please
+The tuf.log file contains more information about the ReplayedMetadataError
-reset the timestamp.json to the latest version, which can be found in the
+exception and update process.
+Please reset timestamp.json to the latest
-'repository/metadata.staged' subdirectory.
+version, which can be found in the 'repository/metadata.staged' subdirectory.

 ```Bash
 $ cp repository/metadata.staged/timestamp.json repository/metadata